Extremal Dependence Concepts: Optimization problems

 implying that all inequalities in~\eqref{eq:dual1} hold with $=$.
 The case in which $c$ is supermodular has been extensively studied; see Sections~\ref{se:ppd} and~\ref{se:pndhd}.
-This includes the case $c=\iiiccc\{\bigtimes_{j=1}^d A_j\}$, for $A_i \subset\R, j=1,\ldots,d$ which is treated in \citet{lR81} and implies in particular the \emph{Hoeffding--Fr\'echet bounds} in~\eqref {eq:frechet}.
-Problems which can be linked to the maximization of a supermodular function include the minimization of a metric $d$ [$c(x_1,x_2)=-d(x_1,x_2)$; see, for instance, \citet{CARTD93}] and the maximization of stop-loss functionals of the type $c(x_1,\ldots,x_d)= (\sum_{j=1}^d x_j - k )_+$, for $k \in\R$; see \citeauthor{MS02} [(\citeyear{MS02}), Chapters~3 and 4].
-For $c(x_1,\ldots,x_d)=\iiiccc\{\max \{x_i:i=1,\ldots,d\} \leq s\}$, \citet{LR78} is the standard reference; the $\max$ operator is replaced by any order statistics in \citet{tR96}.
-Maximization of supermodular functions is closely related to the maximization of a variety of risk measures; see \citet {DVGKTV06}.
+This includes the case $c=\idc\{\bigtimes_{j=1}^d A_j\}$, for $A_i \subset \R, j=1,\dots,d$ which is treated in~\citet{lR81} and implies in particular the \emph{Hoeffding-Fr\'echet bounds} in~\eqref{eq:frechet}.
+Problems which can be linked to the maximization of a supermodular function include the minimization of a metric $d$ ($c(x_1,x_2)=-d(x_1,x_2)$; see for instance~\citet{CARTD93}) and the maximization of stop-loss functionals of the type $c(x_1,\dots,x_d)=\left(\sum_{j=1}^d x_j - k\right)_+$, for $k \in \R$; see~\citet[Chapters 3 and 4]{MS02}.
+For $c(x_1,\dots,x_d)=\idc\{\max\{x_i:i=1,\dots,d\} \leq s\}$, \citet{LR78} is the standard reference; the $\max$ operator is replaced by any order statistics in~\citet{tR96}.
+Maximization of supermodular functions is closely related to the maximization of a variety of risk measures; see~\citet{DVGKTV06}.

 In general, the dual formulation in~\eqref{eq:dual} is difficult to solve.
-Only partial solutions under restrictive assumptions have been given in the above-mentioned literature.
-Apart from the cases treated in Theorems~\ref{th:comcoh} and~\ref {th:merth}, there does not exist a general analytical solution for $m(c)$ when $c$ is supermodular; see, for instance, \citet{BJW13} and references therein.
+Only partial solutions under restrictive assumptions have been given in the above mentioned literature.
+Apart from the cases treated in Theorems~\ref{th:comcoh} and~\ref{th:merth}, there does not exist a general analytical solution for $m(c)$ when $c$ is supermodular; see for instance~\citet{BJW13} and references therein.

-If the dual formulation~\eqref{eq:dual} can rarely be used to obtain an analytical solution for $M(c)$ and $m(c)$, rearrangement functions provide an easy way to reformu\-late the problem and compute a numerical approximation.
-Using Theorem~\ref{pr:1}, problem~\eqref {eq:optmax} can be \mbox{reformulated} in terms of rearrangements.
-The following proposition is a rewriting of Lemma~1 in \citet{lR83}.
+If the dual formulation~\eqref{eq:dual} can rarely be used to obtain an analytical solution for $M(c)$ and $m(c)$, rearrangement functions provide an easy way to reformulate the problem and compute a numerical approximation.
+Using Theorem~\ref{pr:1}, problem~\eqref{eq:optmax} can be reformulated in terms of rearrangements.
+The following proposition is a rewriting of Lemma~1 in~\citet{lR83}.

-\begin{proposition} If $U \sim U[0,1]$, then
+\begin{proposition} If $U \laweq U[0,1]$, then

 \end{proposition}